Back

 Company updates

-This is often the first thing that users see when they log in to Confluence.
-Pay attention to user engagement metrics like Total Page Views and Likes to understand the adoption rate and what needs improving.
+This is often the first thing users see when logging in to Confluence intranet.
+Monitor user engagement metrics like total page views to understand the adoption rate and what needs improving.

 Open up the Viewtracker – Analytics for Confluence’s Global Report to track usage of individual Confluence pages, spaces, or even globally.
 This high-level overview allows you to compare unique views against the number of Confluence users and determine the right strategies for driving more user adoption.
 More metrics and insights can be gained from the Content & Usage Report.